GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

 that under the hood calculates textual tags that describe the object represented by an instance, and returns a set of strings.
-Returning a set (as opposed to a list, or other similar structure) is intentional, because it is fast to compare sets, eg. testing for membership; or calculating intersection, etc., to figure out if a certain dataset belongs to an arbitrary category.
+Returning a set (as opposed to a list, or other similar structure) is intentional, because it is fast to compare sets, e.g., testing for membership; or calculating intersection, etc., to figure out if a certain dataset belongs to an arbitrary category.

 The implementation for the tags property is just a call to